What is Mydayis?

 Keep track of your medicine.
 Mydayis is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Take the missed dose as soon as you remember, but not late in the day.
 Skip the missed dose if it is almost evening.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of amphetamine and dextroamphetamine could be fatal.
+An overdose of Mydayis could be fatal.

 Overdose symptoms may include restlessness, tremor, muscle twitches, rapid breathing, confusion, hallucinations, panic, aggressiveness, muscle pain or weakness, and dark colored urine.
 These symptoms may be followed by depression and tiredness.
 Other overdose symptoms include nausea, vomiting, diarrhea, stomach pain, uneven heartbeats, feeling light-headed, fainting, seizure (convulsions), or coma.

 This medication may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

 Avoid drinking fruit juices or taking vitamin C at the same time you take Mydayis.
 These can make your body absorb less of the medicine.